svareille/OnlyKey-gpg-agent/README.md

 If the `challenge` option of `ok-agent.toml` is `"true"` or not given you will be invited to enter a 3-digits challenge on your OnlyKey on signing and decryption.
-If your OnlyKey is configured to ask for a challenge on PGP and SSH operations ("Stored Key User Input Mode" in the OnlyKey App) you will have to enter the previously shown code on the OnlyKey, otherwise simply touch a button to allow the operation.
+If your OnlyKey is configured to ask for a challenge on PGP and SSH operations ("Stored Key User Input Mode" in the OnlyKey App) you will have to enter the previously shown code on the OnlyKey.
+Otherwise simply touch a button to allow the operation.

 ## Differences with [`onlykey-agent`](https://docs.onlykey.io/onlykey-agent.html)